How to add Libbulletjme to an existing project

 Gradle-built projects

-Add to the project’s "build.gradle" file:
+Add to the project’s "build.gradle" or "build.gradle.kts" file:

 repositories {